 Pistol Combatives History

-Hello, my name is Steven Mosley and I am the Director of Training for the Combat Hard.
-I have trained in the Martial Arts and worked in law enforcement for over 31 years.
+Hello, my name is Steven Mosley and I am the Director of Training for the Combat Hard Training Group.
+I have trained in the Martial Arts and worked in law enforcement for over 34 years.
 One of the many discussions that I have had over the past several years is whether we should or should not; blend fighting skills with firearms skills.
 This subject always brings out the best and worst of the instructors involved in the discussion and as you probably already know, there are always as many different opinions as there are instructors.

 I have always believed that the two disciplines; Fighting and Firearms, should be trained and taught together as one.
 Violent physical confrontations are up close and personal and based on my experiences, if you carry a handgun for self-protection, you will most likely have to physically fight before actually deploying your handgun.
 So after much discussion and debate, the Pistol Combatives program was born.
 This blog provides an overview of the current Practitioner Level 1 -5 programs and many of my ideas on combination of these two disciplines.